Professional Hornet Removal

 OMNIS Pest Control

 Have you ever wondered why many high schools choose the hornet as a mascot while virtually no other insects have this distinction?
 For many reasons, hornets fulfill this role perfectly.
 Hornets look intimidating, have hard-to-squash bodies, and deliver severe damage with their stingers.
 With your team’s name as the hornets, you can feel strong and invincible.
 However, having actual hornets on your property makes for danger to you and your family.
+The next step is hornet control and nest removal.
 Read on to learn more about hornets and how to remove them safely.

 The largest populations of hornets live in tropical Asia.
 However, hornets have made their way to Africa, Europe, and North America, including Colorado.
 They often make their nests in bushes or trees.
 However, they also frequently build their nests on the side of a building.